KangLin/RabbitRemoteControl/README.md

 |LibVNC       |                  |                  |
 |FreeRDP      |                  |                  |

-Legend: ✓ : completed; … : working; ⭕ : not completed; ❌: not supported; Empty: not started
+Legend: ✓ : completed; … : working; ⭕ : not completed; Empty: not started; ❌: not supported

 ## Build status